6 Best Corded Chainsaws – Top Picks, Reviews & Buyer’s Guide 2023

 1. Husqvarna 414EL 16″ Corded Electric Chainsaw – Best Overall

-In short, we think that this is the best corded chainsaw of the year.
+In short, we think that the Husqvarna 414EL is the best overall corded chainsaw.

 2. Makita UC4051A 16-Inch Electric Chainsaw

 Like most electric chainsaws, this one has an automatic chain oiler.
-But Makita goes a step further by letting you close it off completely so it’s not leaking oil when not in use; a common complaint with electric chainsaws.
+But Makita goes a step further by letting you close it off completely, so it’s not leaking oil when not in use, which is a common complaint with electric chainsaws.
 When you are using it, you can easily check the viewing window to see how much bar oil is left, ensuring you never run the chain dry.

 3. Oregon CS1500 Chainsaw – Best Value

-Cheap enough for any budget and powerful enough to take down almost any tree, the Oregon CS1500 is our pick for best corded chainsaw for the money.
-Don’t let the low price fool you though, this is a very capable tool and it’s built to a higher quality than many saws we tested that were much more expensive.
+Since it’s cheap enough for any budget and powerful enough to take down almost any tree, the Oregon CS1500 is our pick for best corded chainsaw for the money.
+Don’t let the low price fool you; this is a very capable tool built to a higher quality than many saws we tested that were much more expensive.

 The CS1500 is equipped with a powerful 15-amp motor that cuts like a gas-powered saw without the noise.
 But it doesn’t feel like one, thanks to the low-vibration and low-kickback ControlCut Oregon chain.
 It made every cut feel easy and remained sharp for many hours of continuous use.

 Compared to other saws we tested, this one is quite cumbersome at 15 pounds.
 But for the power and price, we can handle the extra weight.
-Plus, it’s got great convenience features like the tool-free chain tensioner that worked very well.
+Plus, it has handy features like the tool-free chain tensioner that worked very well.
 It was easy to adjust and stayed tight when using the saw.